d-ries/linux-essentials/06_software/01_course.md

 * It points out what new packages will be installed and if any packages will be updated.
 * It asks for a confirmation if we are sure we want to continue.
 After this confirmation it will install / update all the packages mentioned in the output above.

 ?> <i class="fa-solid fa-circle-info"></i> You might notice that you can use both the `apt` and `apt-get` command.
-Both commands are very similar (with minor differences, but we won't get into that now). `apt` is designed for end users while `apt-get` is somewhat more lower-level.
+Both commands are very similar (with minor differences, but we won't get into that now).

 After running the command above, we can succesfully use the `zip` command:
 ```bash